Abdominal aortic aneurysm: Medication

-No medical therapy has been found to be effective at decreasing the growth rate or rupture rate of asymptomatic AAAs.
+No medical therapy has been proven to be effective at decreasing the growth rate or rupture rate of asymptomatic AAAs.
 Blood pressure and lipids should, however, be treated per usual.
+The use of statins in moderate or high intensity in patients with atherosclerotic AAAs reduces the risk of adverse events such as myocardial infarction and stroke.

 Surgery

 The threshold for repair varies slightly from individual to individual, depending on the balance of risks and benefits when considering repair versus ongoing surveillance.
 The size of an individual's native aorta may influence this, along with the presence of comorbidities that increase operative risk or decrease life expectancy.

-Evidence, however, does not usually support repair if the size is less than 5.5 cm.
+Evidence, however, favors elective repair if the AAA size is greater than 5.5 cm in men and 5.0 cm in women.
+Surgery is usually recommended for symptomatic patients.
+Limited evidence suggests intervention in case of saccular aneurysms, as their shape may result in earlier rupture, as well as rapidly-growing AAAs (≥0.5 cm in 6 months or ≥1 cm in one year).

 Open repair

 Open repair is indicated in young patients as an elective procedure, or in growing or large, symptomatic or ruptured aneurysms.
 The aorta must be clamped during the repair, denying blood to the abdominal organs and sections of the spinal cord; this can cause a range of complications.
 As it is essential to perform the critical part of the operation quickly, the incision is typically made large enough to facilitate the fastest repair.
 Recovery after open AAA surgery takes significant time.
-The minimums are a few days in intensive care, a week total in the hospital and a few months before full recovery.
+The minimums are a few days in intensive care, a week total in the hospital, and a few months before full recovery.

 Endovascular repair

 Endovascular repair first became practical in the 1990s and although it is now an established alternative to open repair, its role is yet to be clearly defined.
 It is generally indicated in older, high-risk patients or patients unfit for open repair.
 However, endovascular repair is feasible for only a portion of AAAs, depending on the morphology of the aneurysm.
-The main advantages over open repair are that there is less peri-operative mortality, less time in intensive care, less time in hospital overall and earlier return to normal activity.
+The main advantages over open repair are that there is less peri-operative mortality, less time in intensive care, less time in hospital overall, and an earlier return to normal activity.
 Disadvantages of endovascular repair include a requirement for more frequent ongoing hospital reviews and a higher chance of further required procedures.
 According to the latest studies, the EVAR procedure does not offer any benefit for overall survival or health-related quality of life compared to open surgery, although aneurysm-related mortality is lower.
 In patients unfit for open repair, EVAR plus conservative management was associated with no benefit, more complications, subsequent procedures and higher costs compared to conservative management alone.
 Endovascular treatment for paraanastomotic aneurysms after aortobiiliac reconstruction is also a possibility.
 A 2017 Cochrane review found tentative evidence of no difference in outcomes between endovascular and open repair of ruptured AAA in the first month.